iAvoe/Az900-Module-4-Review/README.md

 #### How can the IT department use biometric properties, such as facial recognition, to enable delivery drivers to prove their identities?
 - Multifactor authentication

+#### Each Azure subscription can be managed by using a Microsoft account only
+- False, Azure Entra (Azure Active Directrory) account is required

+#### What can you use to sync identities from an on-premises Active Directory Domain Services (AD DS) domain to Microsoft Entra tenant?
+- Microsoft Entra Connect

 #### Which two services are provided by Microsoft Entra (Azure Active Directory)?
 - Authentication & Single sign-on (SSO)